mfuu/sortable-dnd/README.md

 // Get or set the option value, depending on whether the `value` is passed in sortable.option(key, value?);

-// Selects the provided multi-drag item sortable.select(element);

-// Deselects the provided multi-drag item sortable.deselect(element);

-// Get the selected elements in the list, the return value is available in the case of `multiple` sortable.getSelectedElements();
 ```

 ## Static Methods & Properties